craigmckeachie/handsonreact/docs/labs/js/R3-ReduxWithReactUsingConnect.md

 ---
-title: "Lab 25: Redux with React"
+title: "Redux Lab 1: Redux with React using connect"
 ---

 ## Objectives